renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Deployment/deployment-railway.md

 2. Click **Deploy Now**.
 Railway automatically does the following:
    - Sets up the infrastructure.
-   - Deploys Langflow.
+   - Deploys Aiexec.
    - Starts the application.

 Wait for the deployment to complete.

-Your Langflow instance is now ready to use.
+Your Aiexec instance is now ready to use.